smkent/monoscad/modular-hose/README.md

 | ![Magnetic 120mm fan grommet](images/readme/part-magnetic-grommet-fan.png) | **120mm fan grommet** (`magnetic-parts.scad`): A 120mm fan base grommet with base holes for magnets/screws (configurable size).
 Use with a connector. |
 | ![Vacuum attachment render](images/readme/part-vacuum-attachment.png) | **Vacuum attachment** (`vacuum-attachment.scad`): A sample vacuum attachment that can connect to the end of a hose |

-## Make your own custom parts and attachments!
+## Design your own custom parts and attachments!

-Make your own custom parts using `modular-hose-library.scad`!
+Design your own custom parts using `modular-hose-library.scad`!

 Here's an example of how to create a hose part with a connector on top of another shape: